Mary-Kate and Ashley Olsen Step Out For Rare Red Carpet Appearance In Matching Attire

-Superstar twins Mary-Kate and Ashley Olsen made a rare appearance in New York City Thursday night when they hit the red carpet in matching attire at the Youth America Grand Prix’s 20th Anniversary Gala.
+Superstar twins Mary-Kate and Ashley Olsen made a rare appearance in New York City Thursday night when they hit the red carpet in matching attires at the Youth America Grand Prix’s 20th Anniversary Gala.

 The sisters, 32, kept it simple dressed in black.
-Mary-Kate wore an ankle-length, black coat accessorized with a pair of pointy-toe red heels and a black, snake-skin purse.
+Mary-Kate wore an ankle-length, black coat accessorized with a pair of pointy-toe red heels and a black, snakeskin purse.
 Ashley opted for a black suit topped with a long, black blazer.
-Her accessories included a long, gold necklace and a small, black clutch.
-Each twin let their long, blond hair fall down over their shoulders in loose waves.
+Her accessories included a long gold necklace and a small black clutch.
+Each twin let their long, blonde hair fall down over their shoulders in loose waves.

-Given that the two don’t attend events together much anymore, it was a nice surprise to see them again.
+Given that the two don’t attend events together that much anymore, it was a nice surprise to see them again.
 Last year, the fashion moguls did manage to show up at the Met Gala in May.

 The two actresses, who literally grew up in the spotlight since they were babies, choose to live more private lives these days.
 While they haven’t retreated completely from the limelight, they prefer to stay mostly out of it as adults.

-They invest a majority of their time fashion, which includes staying busy with their fashion house The Row as well as their Elizabeth and James designer line which includes jewelry, handbags, watches and eyewear.
+They invest a majority of their time in fashion, which includes staying busy with their fashion house The Row, as well as their Elizabeth and James designer line, which includes jewelry, handbags, watches, and eyewear.

 Mary-Kate and Ashley Olsen Rock Matching Attire as They Step Out for Rare Red Carpet Appearance https://t.co/9DGdfrs6pu